Dreads with Beads Guide + 7 Best Hairstyles

 How do you sleep in dreads with beads?

-If you have any kind of hair jewelry, it’s best to sleep with a satin hair wrap to keep those accessories on your hair.
+If you have any hair jewelry, it’s best to sleep with a satin hair wrap to keep those accessories on your hair.
 The satin material reduces friction, thus preventing hair breakage.
 It also decreases movement, which may cause your jewelry to be displaced.

 Bottomline…